Here we are aiming to provide information about the School based Lateral flow Testing.

 Introduction from Government guidance

-The government is delivering a programme of rapid asymptomatic testing from the start of January for children and young people in year 7 and above in secondary schools, FE colleges, special schools and specialist colleges, AP academies, PRUs and registered independent AP.
+The government is delivering a programme of rapid asymptomatic testing from the start of autumn term for children and young people in year 7 and above in secondary schools, FE colleges, special schools and specialist colleges, AP academies, PRUs and registered independent AP.

 The objectives of this programme are to: